Good and Bad Passwords How-To

 character sequences working through all possible 1 character

-passwords, then two character, then three character, etc. This
+passwords, then two characters, then three characters, etc. This

 is the brute force attack previously mentioned.
 It could

 start at any specific length password.
-Theoretically any
+Each trial password is

 possible password can be found this way, but generally there is